Arsenical keratosis: Pathophysiology

 Arsenite impairs nucleotide excision repair, and it may also affect gene expression by increasing or decreasing DNA methylation.
 The high affinity of arsenic for sulfhydryl groups makes keratin-rich cells (e.g., epidermal keratinocytes) a sensitive target for arsenic-induced toxicity.
 Arsenic has been shown to alter epidermal keratinocyte differentiation processes, induce overexpression of growth factors, and enhance proliferation of human keratinocytes.

+Differential diagnosis

+Actinic keratosis, seborrhoic keratosis, and squamous cell carcinoma in situ may appear similar.